searsear5/searsear5/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Supanut Buabanprom
 ==========================================================================================================================================

-l've been learning react/sql/nodejs.and find a job (work from home/hybrid working 1-2 days/week)
+l've been learning react/sql/nodejs.and find a job (work from home or hybrid working 1-2 days/week)

 * 🌍  I'm based in Nonthaburi, Thailand